AbhishekMankame/lab_program3.3/README.md

 # lab_program_3.3
 ## Design, Develop and Implement a menu driven Program in C for the following operations onSTACK of Integers (Array Implementation of Stack with maximum size MAX)

 a.
-Push an Element on to Stack
+Push an Element on to Stack.

  b.
-Pop an Element from Stack
+Pop an Element from Stack.

 c.
-Demonstrate how Stack can be used to check Palindrome
+Demonstrate how Stack can be used to check Palindrome.

 d.
-Demonstrate Overflow and Underflow situations on Stack
+Demonstrate Overflow and Underflow situations on Stack.

 e.
-Display the status of Stack
+Display the status of Stack.

 f.
 Exit.